Professor Peter Shah

-Professor Shah is a founder member of the Midlands Glaucoma Society, past chair of the British Eye Study Group and a serving member of the Council of the Oxford Ophthalmological Congress.
-Professor Shah is the leader of the “ReGAE” (Research into Glaucoma and Ethnicity) team, which is a multi-disciplinary team which aims to prevent avoidable glaucoma blindness in the diverse ethnic communities of the UK.
+I am a founder member of the Midlands Glaucoma Society, past chair of the British Eye Study Group and a serving member of the Council of the Oxford Ophthalmological Congress.
+I am the leader of the “ReGAE” (Research into Glaucoma and Ethnicity) team, which is a multi-disciplinary team which aims to prevent avoidable glaucoma blindness in the diverse ethnic communities of the UK.

 Consultant Ophthalmologist, Birmingham and Midland Eye Centre

 Professor Shah was born and educated in Birmingham.
 His interests include squash, tennis, classical music, walking and mountaineering.
 He is married to a dermatologist and has three children and is a keen writer of a short stories and lyric essays.